andrenasx/Gameorama/README.md

 Gameorama is a web application that provides a place for gamers to post, discuss and rate the latest news on their favorite videogames and topics.

+A showcase video can be seen in this [link](https://youtu.be/R5fgyW4efyc).

 ###  Wiki

 The project Artefacts and complete Components can be seen in the [Wiki](https://github.com/andrenasx/Gameorama/wiki)